-The IDE Bus Master Drivers allows the system to properly manage the IDE channels on the mainboard.
-This driver is available for:
+The IDE Bus Master Drivers allows the system properly to manage the IDE channels on the mainboard.
+You only need to install an IDE driver if you are running Windows 95.
+Use the default Windows driver on the Windows CD-ROM disc.